fshowalter/franksmovielog.com-v1/content/reviews/0202-the-wedding-party-1969.md

 venue_notes: 2018 | Arrow
 ---

-Groom-to-be X arrives on Y with friends Z, and Robert De Niro to wed A. After encountring her eccentric family he has second thoughts.
+Despite featuring an early performance from a young Robert De Niro, director Brian De Palma proves the star of his first filmed picture.
+He employs an array of formal devices to tell a farcical story of a groom-to-be’s second thoughts after encountering his fiancee’s eccentric family.
+De Niro plays a groomsman.

-De Palma's first filmed (but third released) feature sports a servicable cast--including a very young De Niro--but the director proves the real star.
-From the opening drive, De Palma presents numerous equences that play like silent comedy, bypassing the technical logistics of sound and performing demands of dialog.
-It's an interesting watch, but only occasionally amusing.
-The execution may shine, but the script proves lacking.
+It’s an interesting watch, but only somewhat amusing.
+De Palma presents several sequences like silent comedy.
+A smart move given the limited budget and novice cast, but style can only gloss over so much.